 That’s quite a discrepancy!

 Term life insurance offers an affordable option to people who want to protect their families without paying the higher premiums that come with whole (permanent) life insurance policies.
-With typical term periods of 10, 15, 20, 25, or 30 years, term life policies provide flexibility in length of coverage and pricing; the shorter the term the lower the premium.
+With normal term periods of 10, 15, 20, 25, or 30 years, term life policies provide flexibility in the length of coverage and pricing; the shorter the term the lower the premium.
 You can get a preliminary quote quickly and easily online to find out just how affordable it can be.

 Term Life Insurance: Better Odds of Peace of Mind